Hawaii-Smart-Energy-Project/Maui-Smart-Grid/README.md

 The software has the following dependencies and they can be satisfied through various methods.
 During development, `pip` was used to install third-party modules.
 Other options exist for installing the necessary dependencies.

+The Smart Energy Kit is required to be installed separately.

 #### External Python Modules Not in the Standard Library ####

 * colorlog